March for Life (Washington, D.C.): History

 In 2022, the March for Life was marked by an upbeat mood because activists felt confident, based on their belief that the 1973 Roe v.
 Wade ruling would be overturned.
-Many attendees were young people, including members of Generation Z. On June 24, 2022, the court ruled in Dobbs that the legality of abortion can be chosen by the states, overturning Roe v.
+On June 24, 2022, the court ruled in Dobbs that the legality of abortion can be decided by the states, overturning Roe v.
 Wade.
 The March for Life returned in 2023, with participants celebrating the demise of the Roe, though they acknowledged that their dream of the end of abortion in the country had not yet become a reality.
 Various attendees interviewed by the Washington Post disagreed on what they should advocate for next—(paid) parental leave, flexible work hours, religious conversion, making adoption easier, raising more funds for emergency pregnancy centers, or appealing to those who are neither white nor Christian—now that Roe had already been overturned.
+Even so, activists still attend the March in subsequent years to commemorate the Dobbs decision and to urge one another to continue the fight to completely ban abortion.
+Following the death of right-wing activist Charlie Kirk in 2025, Turning Point USA, a political organization he created, made the total prohibition of abortion a priority for the upcoming 2028 presidential election, and was galvanizing support from young people at the 2026 March for Life and other events.

 Itinerary

 The March for Life proceedings begin around noon.
 They typically consist of a rally at the National Mall near Fourth Street (in 2018, this was near 12th St. NW).
 It is followed by a march which travels down Constitution Avenue NW, turns right at First Street NE, and then ends on the steps of the Supreme Court of the United States, where another rally is held.
 Many protesters start the day by delivering roses and lobbying members of Congress.

+However, in many ways, the March for Life resembles a festival, especially for the young, featuring (Christian) music and other forms of entertainment as a prelude to the March.